Western Australian rainfall outlook

 How accurate is the outlook?

-- Low to very low over parts of western and central WA
+- Low to very low over the rest of WA

 Bureau climatologists continually monitor the climate for any significant developments, with information on the likelihood of El Niño/La Niña and IOD events available fortnightly at the ENSO Wrap-Up.
 For a summary of Pacific and Indian Ocean outlooks, please see the Climate Model Summary.